microsoft/TypeScript-Handbook/pages/tutorials/React.md

 [react-scripts-ts](https://www.npmjs.com/package/react-scripts-ts) is a set of adjustments to take the standard create-react-app project pipeline and bring TypeScript into the mix.

-At this point, your project layout should more or less look something like the following:
+At this point, your project layout should look like the following:

 ```text
 my-app/